mputz86/alonzo-testnet-quickstart/exercise_3/README.md

 user@machine$ watch -n 10 cardano-wallet balance main
 ```

-If there are no funds locked under the script with your datum, the `redeem-funds` operation will as you to lock some first:
+If there are no funds locked under the script with your datum, then `redeem-funds` operation will let you know that there is nothing to redeem.
 ```
 user@machine$ ./exercise_3.sh redeem-funds
 ...